Angeart/Blazor.Ink/README.md

-# Blazor.Ink
+# Blazor.Ink ✒️

-Blazor.Ink is a .NET solution for building rich terminal UIs (TUI) using Spectre.Console, inspired by Ink.
-It is composed of:
+Blazor.Ink is a .NET library for building rich terminal UIs (TUI) using [Spectre.Console](https://spectreconsole.net/), inspired by [Ink](https://github.com/vadimdemedes/ink).
+It enables you to write Blazor components and render them as terminal applications.

+## Solution Structure

-- **Blazor.Ink**: CLI library for rendering TUI components
+- **Blazor.Ink**: CLI library for rendering Blazor components as TUI using Spectre.Console and YogaSharp for layout.
-- **Blazor.Ink.Core**: Core logic and rendering engine
+- **Blazor.Ink.Testing**: Utilities for testing, including test consoles and dispatcher mocks.
+- **Blazor.Ink.Testing.Tests**: Unit test for testing library.
-- **Blazor.Ink.Test**: Tests for the CLI library
+- **Blazor.Ink.Tests**: Unit and snapshot tests for the CLI library.
-- **Blazor.Ink.Core.Test**: Tests for the core logic
-- **Blazor.Ink.Sample**: Sample console app demonstrating usage
+- **Blazor.Ink.Sample**: Sample console app demonstrating usage.

 ## Getting Started